Immigration to South Korea: Migrant laborers

 South Korea used to be a net sender of immigrants until 2007, sending farmers, miners, nurses, and workers to the United States, Germany, and the Middle East.
 The ethnic Korean diaspora numbers 7.49 million as of 2019, including 2.54 million in the United States and 2.46 million in China.

 South Korea experienced government-initiated rapid economic growth from the 1960s on, which has been called the "Miracle on the Han River".
 Until the end of 1980s, South Korea was able to sustain its growth without foreign laborers because of its abundant young population and low wages.
 But starting from the 1990s, South Korea's plummeting birth rate and growing cost of labor caused labor shortages especially in the so-called "3D jobs" (for "dirty, dangerous, and difficult"), which translated into demand for foreign labor.

 Economic development and urbanization led many people to leave rural areas and move to cites.
 However, according to traditional Confucian norms which a lot of older South Koreans still adhere to, the eldest son must remain with his parents.
 Chronic shortages of women arose in rural areas, and international marriages began to fill this unmet demand.

 Many migrant workers live in the industrial suburbs of Gyeonggi Province such as Siheung and Ansan, where foreigners account for 7.6% of the population.

 Statistics

-Nationality of immigrants
+Nationality of foreign nationals

-There are 2,524,656 foreign residents in South Korea as of December 2019.
-These figures exclude foreign-born citizens who have naturalized and obtained South Korean citizenship; the total number of naturalized South Korean citizens surpassed 200,000 in 2019.
-Among these numbers, 792,853 of these people are short-term residents.
+There are 2.73 million foreign nationals in South Korea as of June 2025.
+Among them, 625,663 are short-term residents.
+These figures exclude foreign-born people who have naturalized and therefore obtained South Korean citizenship; the total number of naturalized South Korean citizens surpassed 200,000 in 2019.

 Ethnic Koreans with foreign citizenship

-Ethnic Koreans from overseas started immigrating to South Korea in large numbers, especially from the 2000s.
-These immigrants mainly include ethnic Koreans from China and the former Soviet Union, along with Korean Americans.
-They can apply for F-4 visa which grants them the ability to work and live more freely than other foreigners.
+Ethnic Koreans in overseas started immigrating to South Korea in large numbers, especially since the 2000s.
+They mainly include ethnic Koreans from China and the former Soviet Union, along with Korean Americans.
+They can apply for F-4 visa which grants them the right to work and live more freely than foreigners of non Korean origin.

 Foreign spouses

-Foreign husbands and wives married to South Koreans living in South Korea as of 2019.
-This figure excludes those who have naturalized and obtained South Korean citizenship; 135,056 foreign-born spouses have naturalized until 2019.
+Number of foreign spouses married to South Korean citizens as of December 2023.
+This figure excludes those who have naturalized and therefore obtained South Korean citizenship.